If you are looking for one thing in particular, check out the Table of Contents to make things easier.

 Some colleges consider the 12th-grade scores for admission, whereas others require students to pass an entrance exam and interview before the admission process.

-Although it is a relatively new career in visual communication in India, there is plenty of scope in the visual communication field, and it is slated to grow in the coming years.
-Cutting-edge innovations in technology and new avenues of creative expression have created a paradigm shift in the art market.
-New jobs are created almost daily.
+Although visual communication career is relatively new in India, there is plenty of scope in the field, and it is slated to grow in the coming years.
+Advanced technological innovations and new avenues of creative expression have created a paradigm shift in the art market, and new jobs are created almost daily.

 Visual communication is a vast domain that covers multiple specialisation areas, from typography to digital photography to game art.
 Myriad job profiles require visual artists, such as films and television, advertising, web design, mobile design, and social media platforms.